How to understand your white paper’s audience

 Here’s the format I generally use to describe a white paper audience:

-Here’s what this looked like for one white paper I wrote recently:
+Here’s what this looked like for one white paper I wrote:

-Sometimes the demographics are less important than the concerns driving your audience.
+Sometimes demographics are less important than the concerns that drive your audience.

 Here’s another example I developed: